netlify/netlify-emails-plugin/README.md

 # Netlify Emails Plugin

+🚧 Note: This plugin is pre-release software.
+Until version 1.0.0 is released, its API could change at any time.

 The Netlify emails build plugin which is responsible for creating a serverless function to handle email requests, populating them with the provided templates and sending them using the specified email API provider.

 ## Enabling the plugin